brodul/presentation_duckdb_k8s/slides.md

 ## How do we answer complex questions?

-- How many nodes are in an AZ (AWS) or Zones (GCP)?
+- How many pods are in an AZ (AWS) or a Zone (GCP)?
-- Which nodes has no pods that are in the `fizbuz` namespace?
+- Can we delete the node without disrupting customer in namespace `duckinc`

 ---